atiarmridul/Java-Assignment/README.md

 ## Prerequisite
-Must have following dependencies in your Maven build file.
+Must have the following dependencies in the Maven build file.

  - TestNG
  - Rest Assured